Agents of S.H.I.E.L.D. (comic book)

-Agents of S.H.I.E.L.D. is an ongoing digital comic book published by Marvel Comics.
-It debuted in 2016.
+Agents of S.H.I.E.L.D. is a comic book Marvel Comics published as a digital ongoing series from 2016 to 2017.
 It was created after the success of the television series of the same name.
-It is a sequel to the 2014 series S.H.I.E.L.D.
+It is a sequel to S.H.I.E.L.D., the 2014 series.

 Publication history

 The series has 10 issues and ended in February 2017.
 The series was written by Marc Guggenheim and drawn by German Peralta.
 It has had two collections as of January 2017, Agents of S.H.I.E.L.D.: The Coulson Protocols and Agents of S.H.I.E.L.D.: Under New Management.

 Plot

 The series focuses on Agent Coulson, Agent May, Fitz, Simmons, Skye/Daisy, Deathlok and Mockingbird.

 Reception

 The series holds an average rating of 6.2 by 21 professional critics according to review aggregation website Comic Book Roundup.
-Jennifer Cheng of Comic Book Resources stated that the first issue doesn’t add much yet to the franchise, but that it shows flashes of promise.
+Jennifer Cheng of Comic Book Resources stated that the first issue doesn't add much yet to the franchise, but that it shows flashes of promise.